SymfonyCasts/testing/sfcasts/ep1/dino-health.md

 # Dino Health

 Bob has just told us he needs to display which dinos are accepting lunch in our app...
 Ha...
 I mean visitors.
+GenLab has strict protocols in place for dinos that are feeling under the weather.
+That means no park guests are allowed...
+To help display this we need to store the health status for each of our dinos and have an easy way to figure out whether or not this means they're accepting visitors...

+GenLab has a long standing tradition - if they havent labeled a dino as sick on GitHub, the dino is healthy.

 If a dino is feeling good, park guests should be able to see them.
 But if they are sick - no visitors are allowed. *Eventually*, we'll call GitHub's API to get a list of sick dinos from GenLab.
 But for now, we'll assume that all dinos are healthy.